“KAAARRCCKK!!” The airborne Kalligor thundered once more before taking a dive straight towards the plaza.

 Two knights stood face to face with the creature that had just cut through two other armored knights.
 The first and older knight drew a two handed greatsword of azurite blue with a serrated edge and a glowing red gemstone embed into the pommel.
 The second drew a thin longsword almost as long as the knight himself, the blade was so thin that it almost looked transparent.

-As if knowing that these two are dangerous, the Kalligor lowered his stance and gazed at them with its two yellow eyes.
-Without any warning, the Kalligor charged.
+As if knowing that these two were dangerous, the Kalligor lowered his stance and gazed at them with its two yellow eyes.
+Without any warning, it charged.

-An iron claw swings horizontally towards the older knight; with deft hands and inhuman reflex, the knight brings up his greatsword to block the swipe.
-Using the accelerating momentum of the Kalligor to plant a kick into its face at the same time with his greaves.
-On the old knight’s right side, the long sword knight had moved into position beside the Kalligor and unleashed a flurry of quick slashes into the Drakall’s left side, before quickly retreating back to avoid the incoming tail.
+An iron claw swung horizontally toward the older knight.
+With deft hands and inhuman reflexes, the knight brought up his greatsword to block the swipe.
+Using the accelerating momentum of the Kalligor, the knight planted a kick into the creature’s face at the same time with his greaves.
+On the old knight’s right side, his second had moved into position beside the Kalligor and unleashed a flurry of quick slashes into the Drakall’s left side, before quickly retreating back to avoid the incoming tail.
 The Kalligor then curled itself up, and spun its wings around like a tornado to defend itself.

 In range of the spin attack, the old knight jammed his greatsword into the ground and used it as a shield while his colleague swiftly retreated out of the attack’s perimeter.